GesangPJ/kasbon-js/README.md

 - _Build means it's safe to build the project_
 - _Preview means the build version still have bugs_

+### v1.1.1-BUILD

+- Add access protection for Admin Dashboard page, only admin can access
+- Add access protection for Karyawan Dashboard page
+- Add access protection for Input Kasbon page
+- Add access protection for Request Page, only admin can access
+- Add access protection for Bayar page, only admin can access
+- Add access protection for Download page, only admin can access
+- Fix Docx download bugs
+- Fix docx template
+- Remove unnecessary codes

 ### v1.0.8-BUILD

 - Working Download Request Page, download data to Docx format.